The-Facilitator/alx-system_engineering-devops/README.md

-This readme is for the latest shell task
+This readme is for the latest shell task.